 Day 11: Villafranca del Bierzo / Santiago de Compostela

 Day 12: Santiago de Compostela

 ACTIVITY LEVEL: Moderately active.
 Participants must be in good health and able to keep pace with an active group.
 They must be able to walk for up to six miles a day on uneven terrain; walk and stand for periods of two hours at a time; climb stairs at monuments (some without handrails) and other locations not handicapped accessible; and board a motorcoach unassisted.

->

-> Jane Carroll is senior lecturer in art history at Dartmouth College, specializing in the art of Northern Europe from late medieval times to the Early Modern period.
-Her taught courses range from Introduction to Art History to Gothic Art and Architecture to Northern Renaissance Art.
+Jane Carroll is a senior lecturer in art history at Dartmouth College, specializing in the art of Northern Europe from late medieval times to the Early Modern period.
+Her courses range from Introduction to Art History to Gothic Art and Architecture to Northern Renaissance Art.
 She has researched and written on Dutch and German art, focusing on how artworks argue for selected religious ideology, both during the reform of the religious Orders and in the Reformation.
 Her other academic interests include early prints, the role of women in the arts, and depictions of marriage.
-Jane has led nearly a dozen alumni travel trips over more than two decades, and she frequently lectures at Dartmouth on Location events, where she most recently captivated audiences at the MET during a special exhibition of the drawings and prints Leonardo da Vinci.
+Jane has led nearly a dozen alumni travel trips over more than two decades, and she frequently lectures at Dartmouth on Location events, where she most recently captivated audiences at the MET during a special exhibition of the drawings and prints by Leonardo da Vinci.
 Jane is an alumnae of Smith College (BA) and the University of North Carolina, Chapel Hill (PhD).